Memberships Experts Shop Join Now Login

 Pelvic Floor Muscle Training and Prolapse

-Prolapse isn’t caused solely by a weak pelvic floor, and kegels aren’t the only answer.
+Prolapse isn’t caused solely by a weak pelvic floor, and Kegels aren’t the only answer.
 However, the research shows that strengthening the pelvic floor muscles through pelvic floor muscle training (PFMT) can be an effective non-surgical treatment option for managing the symptoms of pelvic organ prolapse.

 A 2020 randomized controlled trial found that a combination of pelvic floor muscle training and behavioral therapy (where skills to help alter and improve behavior are taught) was more effective in reducing prolapse symptoms compared to pelvic floor muscle training alone.
 The study also found that women who received the combination therapy were more likely to continue with treatment and have better long-term outcomes.
 (Hung et al 2020).